o-s-expert/ddd-workshop/guides/docs/03_action.md

 ## Exercise goals

-- [ ] Fix and Complete the domain storytelling diagram;
+- [ ] Fix and Complete the domain storytelling diagram (`storytelling/03-cinema`) ;
-- [ ] As a developer, explore the existing project and evaluate implementation choices;
+- [ ] As a developer, explore the existing project (`03-cinema`) and evaluate code design and implementation choices;
-- [ ] Implement one missing need described in the diagram, in the application;
+- [ ] Implement and test one of the missing features described in the diagram, in the existing application;

+The outcome of this practice should be a **diagram** representation of the **Movie** use case and its respective **java service**.

 ## Scenario

-**Business Goal:** As a moviegoer, I want to go to the movie theater, buy a ticket, maybe get some snacks and drinks, and watch the chosen movie.
+**Business Goal:** As a moviegoer, I want to go to the movie theater, buy a ticket, maybe get some popcorn and soda, and watch the chosen movie.

----
 ## Practicing Domain Storytelling

-Use [Egon](https://egon.io/) to map this story while you explore it using Domain Storytelling.

-The outcome of this practice should be a **diagram** representation of the **Movie** use case and its respective **java service**.

-### Getting Started

 1. Using your browser, access [Egon.io](http://egon.io)
-2. Import the diagram located under `ddd-workshop-labs/storytelling/03-movies.dst`
+2. Import the diagram located under `ddd-workshop-labs/storytelling/03-cinema.dst`

-3. It should look like this:
+    **But wait... it looks like there's something wrong with it!**

     ![03-movie-domain-diagram.png](images/03-movie-domain-diagram.png)

+Luckily, we can use your help to help us fix this diagram and reduce bugs on the final application.

+### Adjusting the model to match the real user need

+Revisit the diagram and identify which are adjustments that must be done to have a real representation of the user's need;

-3. Complete the domain by exploring the use case, asking questions or discussing with other attendees;
+To explore the use case, rely on the instructor (business person representation) to ask questions to the instructor _or_ discussing with other attendees;

-Make sure you complete the following tasks:
+Make sure you pay attention to these items and meet the following requirements:

-- [ ] Some actions are certainly missing in this diagram.
-Which actions should be mapped for the `moviegoer` that are not represented?
+- [ ] Some actions are certainly missing in this diagram. (_Which actions should be mapped for the actors, and are not represented?_)
-- [ ] Describe in the diagram, the `sequence order` of each action.
-    - _To change a group sequence, you can double-click on the association arrow and set your input data;_
+- [ ] Describe in the diagram, the `sequence order` of each action. (_To change a group sequence, you can double-click on the association arrow and set your input data;_)
 - [ ] Are there optional items?
 Add a `text annotation` to highlight this characteristic.

     ![03-text-annotation-icon.png](images/03-text-annotation-icon.png)

-Once you're satisfied with the domain map, and you feel like it covers the use case story accordingly, you are ready to start designing you Java service.
+Once you're satisfied with the domain map, and you feel like it covers the use case story accordingly, you are ready to move forward and start designing you Java service.

-Our next step is to practice the modeling of the application, matching the implementation with the domain exploration details.
+Our next step is to check the modeling of the application, matching the implementation with the domain exploration details.

 ---

-## From Story to Code: the Movie service
+## From a Story to the Code: the Cinema service

-1. In the `ddd-workshop-labs` folder, locate and open the project `03-movies` using your chosen Java IDE;
+In the `ddd-workshop-labs` folder, locate and open the project `03-cinema` using your chosen Java IDE;

 ## Observe and learn

+1. Using your IDE or your terminal, pull the project to make sure you are have the latest version of the `ddd-workshop-labs`.
+    ```shell
+    cd ddd-workshop-labs
+    git pull origin main
+    ```

 2. Open the test class `expert.os.workshop.ddd.cinema.OrderTest`;
-3. Now evaluate the following items:
+3. Now notice the following items:
     4. Is this test is validating the user story previously described?
 If not, what are your ideas to adjust it?
     5. In this unit test, we can notice the following validation:

 ```java linenums="1"
     Movie movie = new Movie("Matrix", Year.of(1999)); //(1)